crossplane/crossplane/design/design-doc-composition.md

   engineVersion: "5.7"
   storageGB: 10
   region: us-west
-  # The infrastructure object schema is automatically injected into the
+  # The below schema is automatically injected into the CustomResourceDefinition
-  # CustomResourceDefinition that is created by the InfrastructurePublication
+  # that is created by the InfrastructurePublication that publishes the
-  # that publishes the MySQLInstanceRequirement resource.
+  # MySQLInstanceRequirement resource.
-  infrastructure:
   # An infrastructure requirement binds to exactly one defined, cluster scoped
   # infrastructure resource.
 In the case of this MySQLInstanceRequirement the
   # kind of the bound resource will always be MySQLInstance.
-There is no
+There is no binding
-    # binding phase; if the requirement and the required resource reference each
+  # phase; if the requirement and the required resource reference each other
-    # other they are considered to be bound.
-An application operator may specify
+  # they are considered to be bound.
+An application operator may specify this
-    # this resource reference explicitly in order to bind to a  MySQLInstance
+  # resource reference explicitly in order to bind to a  MySQLInstance that was
-    # that was provisioned in advance by an infrastructure operator.
+  # provisioned in advance by an infrastructure operator.
   resourceRef:
-    - apiVersion: database.example.org/v1alpha1
-      kind: MySQLInstance
-      name: default-sql-dd02m
+  - name: default-sql-dd02m
   # In the (common) case in which the application operator omits the above
   # resource reference a MySQLInstance will be dynamically provisioned to
   # satisfy this MySQLInstanceRequirement.
 When this is the case the below
   # compositionSelector and compositionRef (if any) are copied verbatim to the
   # newly created MySQLInstance.
   compositionSelector:
    matchLabels:
      connectivity: private
   compositionRef:
   - name: private-mysql-server
   # The MySQLInstanceRequirement author must specify where the requirement
   # will write its connection details as a Kubernetes secret.
 The secret is an
-    # exact copy of the bound MySQLInstance's connection secret.
+  # exact copy of the required MySQLInstance's connection secret.
   writeConnectionSecretToRef:
     name: sql
 ```

 The pattern of "publishing" a pre-defined cluster scoped infrastructure resource